opokuemmanuel/phonebook/README.md

 ## How to run the application
+1. Clone Porject to your preferred directory

-1. Install php >= 8.0.2
+2. Install php >= 8.0.2
-2. download and install composer (https://getcomposer.org/download/)
+3. download and install composer (https://getcomposer.org/download/)
-3. Open terminal inside the root directory of the project folder.
+4. Open terminal inside the root directory of the project folder.
-4. Run command **_composer install_** in your terminal to download third party libraries.
+5. Run command **_composer install_** in your terminal to download third party libraries.
 (NB.
 You must open your terminal in your root directory of the project folder)
-5. Open the .env file in the root directory.
+6. Open the .env file in the root directory.
-6. Check the database credentials for **_DB_CONNECTION,DB_HOST,DB_PORT,DB_DATABASE,DB_USERNAME_** and **_DB_PASSWORD_** to your preferred credentials.
+7. Check the database credentials for **_DB_CONNECTION,DB_HOST,DB_PORT,DB_DATABASE,DB_USERNAME_** and **_DB_PASSWORD_** to your preferred credentials.
-7. Create your database (it must correspond with the value for DB_DATABASE in the .env file).
+8. Create your database (it must correspond with the value for DB_DATABASE in the .env file).
-8. Run command **_php artisan migrate_** in your terminal (NB.
+9. Run command **_php artisan migrate_** in your terminal (NB.
 You must open your terminal in your root directory of the project folder).
-9. Run command **_php artisan serve --port=8282_** (or any preferred port number of your choice) in your terminal (NB.
+10. Run command **_php artisan serve --port=8282_** (or any preferred port number of your choice) in your terminal (NB.
 You must open your terminal in your root directory of the project folder).
-10. Leave your terminal open.
+11. Leave your terminal open.
-11. You can now access your project at http://localhost:8282/ or http://127.0.0.1:8282.
+12. You can now access your project at http://localhost:8282/ or http://127.0.0.1:8282.